aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 ![](./images/twentyTaxaNjplotExercise.gif "Twenty OTU unscaled tree shown in NJplot")

-## Phylogeny from initial sequences to answering a question
+## <a name="fromPhylogenyQuestionToAnswer"></a>Phylogeny from initial sequences to answering a question

-### Easy demonstration: from substantive question to an answer using North African dog rabies viruses
+### <a name="fromPhylogenyQuestionToAnswerConceptDemoDogRabies"></a>"Concept" demonstration: from substantive question to an answer using North African dog rabies viruses

 Sequences are taken from [this paper](http://www.ncbi.nlm.nih.gov/pubmed/21060816) (PubMed ID:21060816), which analyses the possible influence of human activity on spread of rabies virus amongst endemic dog populations in North Africa.